to-lz1/tube_searcher_bot/README.md

 #### package as a AWS Lambda function.

-command below makes .zip file that is executable as AWS Lambda handler.(WIP)
+command below makes .zip file that is executable as AWS Lambda handler.

 ```
 $ ./package_lambda.sh